 When the class transitioned to another room to color pictures, he became quite silly, running through the doors and, well, not listening.
 Another teacher was trying to help him stay inside the classroom when I asked if I could try.
 This sweet little boy is familiar with me, but doesn’t know me that well.
 I immediately went to him and said, “How about we shake the silly’s out?”
 He barely looked at me, but I assumed he had given me permission since he didn’t protest.
 I put my hands tightly around his wrists (already giving some proprioceptive input).
 He didn’t seem to mind so I continued to shake his arms firmly while singing a silly song, “We’re gonna shake your silly’s out!”
 3 seconds later he looked up at me with big eyes and gave me the hugest smile.

 At that moment, I knew the proprioceptive input was just what he needed.
 I then, followed up with some joint compression right to his arms (I’ll talk more about these in a few minutes).
 This took all of about 2 minutes, and guess what happened next?

 He followed my request to go back into the room, sat on the floor with the other children, and didn’t run around for the next 30 minutes before his mom came to pick him up!
 That is why I LOVE proprioception, I’m not kidding when I say it is powerful.

 In this post, we are going to dive into all sorts of proprioceptive activities.
 The ideas are endless and once you know what to look for, you will be amazed at how easy they are to offer to your child or to add to their sensory diet.
-Before we get there though, let’s talk about what proprioception actually is…
+And if you’re wondering if you need to be concerned about your child’s sensory “issues” then check out how to know if your child needs sensory therapy.
+Now, let’s talk about what proprioception actually is…